bbawj/note-vault/Notes/Internet Protocol.md

 - Flow label: identify datagrams of the same "flow" (maybe such as audio or video transmission)
 - Next header: identifies the protocol which the contents of the data will be delivered (to TCP or UDP)
-- Hop limit: decremented each time each router forwards the datagram (discarded at 0)
+- Hop limit: decremented each time each router forwards the datagram (discarded at 0) Some fields from the IPv4 datagram were also removed:
+- Fragmentation: IPv6 does not allow for fragmentation and reassembly at intermediate routers.
+This can only be done at the source and destination.
+If the datagram is too large for the outgoing link, it is dropped and the sender is asked to resend using a smaller datagram size.
+- Checksum: removed to reduce processing time
+- Options: moved out of the headers portion